Gerhard Richter's Gift to Berlin Now on Show | LatestLY

 'Picasso of the 21st century'

 Art critics like to refer to Gerhard Richter, who lives in Cologne, as the "Picasso of the 21st century."
 In fact, the Dresden-born artist is one of the most successful contemporary artists.
-His works hang in the world's most important museums, and they fetch record sums on the art market.
-The world has showered him with art prizes.
+His works hang in the world's most important museums, where they fetch record sums on the art market.
+The art world has showered him with prizes.

 Richter shares little more than fame with Picasso, the pioneer of modern art in the 20th century.
 Even though the German artist also loves women and married three times, unlike the illustrious Spanish artist, Richter shies away from the limelight.
 He rarely gives interviews and avoids the stomping grounds of the glamorous art world.